appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveList.md

     starting point from where to fetch the results.
 Useful in a pagination context.
 Defaults to 0.
 - **size** `Number` [optional]
     number of results to show per view.
 Defaults to 20.
-- **requestOnScroll** `Boolean` [optional]
-    should a paginate data request be made when scroll reaches the end of the component view?
-Defaults to `true`, allowing an infinite scroll functionality.
 - **componentStyle** `Object` [optional]
     CSS Styles to be applied to the **ReactiveList** component.
 - **initialLoader** `String or HTML` [optional]